skaiser/mediaquery.js/README.md

 * If you want a more reliable way to query what size the CSS media query thinks the screen is at vesus the [unreliable way that some browsers report the size using JS][1]

+## Supported Browsers

+(IE6+, any others)
+As of v0.3.3, there is support for IE6+ and other older browsers that don't support media queries.
+Any other modern browsers should work too!

 ## Installation

 Insert the following into the `<head>` on your page: